Dre Campbell Farm

 Essential oils are fantastic since they are widely available.
 Moreover, it only takes a few drops to be effective.

-Oils such as lavender, orange, peppermint, lemongrass, grapefruit, citronella, or lime will do.
+Oils such as lavender, orange, peppermint, lemongrass, grapefruit, citronella, or lime work great at deterring cats.

-Make a homemade cat repellent for the garden and yard by mixing 3 parts water with one part essential oil.
+Make a homemade cat repellent for the garden and yard by mixing 3 parts water with 1 part essential oil.
 Next, add it to a spray container and shake well.

-Finally, spray your whole yard and around the garden, paying particular attention to any spots where feline visitors like to hang out.
+Finally, spray your whole yard and around the garden.
+Pay particular attention to any spots where cats like to hang out.

 14. Coffee Grounds